weihj1999/autootc/terraform/README.md

 vpcpeering - an example to create vpc peering inside same tenant, there will be ECS instance created which will be used to verify.<br>
 vaulttf - show how to use vault to get OTC credential from vault <br>
-Vault - show how use terraform to generate a secret in Vault <br>
+Vault - show how use terraform to generate a secret in Vault <br> Namelist - an example to show how to name ECS instance

 **Contact:**<br/>
 [Hongjin WEI](https://github.com/weihj1999), weihongjin@huawei.com